Networked music performance: Bandwidth

-High definition audio streaming, which is used to make a networked music performance as realistic as possible, is considered to be one of the most bandwidth-demanding uses of today's networks.
+High-definition audio streaming, which is used to make a networked music performance as realistic as possible, is considered to be one of the most bandwidth-demanding uses of today's networks.

 Latency

 One of the major issues with networked music performance is that latency is introduced into the audio as it is processed by a participant's local system and sent across the network.
-For interaction in a networked music performance to feel natural, the latency generally must be kept below 30 milliseconds, the bound of human perception.
+For interaction in a networked music performance to feel natural, the latency generally must be kept below 30 milliseconds, the bounds of human perception.
 If there is too much delay in the system, it will make performance very difficult since musicians adjust their playing to coordinate the performance based on the sounds they hear created by other players.
 However, the characteristics of the piece being played, the musicians, and the types of instruments used ultimately define the tolerance.
 Synchronization cues may be used in a network music performance system that is designed for long latency situations.